The Relationship between Social Anxiety and Intergroup Anxiety

 Social Anxiety and Social Media

 There is recent evidence that social media usage is associated with elevated social anxiety and that such usage is problematic among socially anxious individuals.
-The current study seeks to evaluate the level of anxiety and avoidance behavior generated from face-to-face interactions compared to that generated by interactions via social media.
-If you would like more information or to participate, contact Nicolette Carnahan at email@example.com.
+This study seeks to evaluate the level of anxiety and avoidance behavior generated from face-to-face interactions compared to that generated by interactions via social media.

 Culture and Anxiety